 Even a mention of period cramps makes most women cringe.

 Most women experience period cramps a few days prior to their period and sometimes even throughout their menstruation.
-They are one of the most dreadful things that we have to go through every month, and for some of us the pain can be unbearable.
-However, we must know that they are the very reason we get our period.
+They are one of the most dreadful things that we have to go through every month, and for some of us it can be hard to find period cramp relief.
 The uterus contracts, that is- it squeezes, making the lining come off the walls of your uterus and leave your body.
-And, when this happens, the blood flows out of your vagina.
+For some, its very hard to reduce period cramps.

 While period cramps are inevitable every month, there are a number of ways to curb the pain.

-Here are 11 period pain tips for you to help make your period more comfortable:
+Here are 11 tips to reduce period cramps for you to feel more comfortable:

 1. Consume lots of water to provide period pain relief